-Laski international functionalism not mentioned in the new introductory chapter to A Grammar of Politics in 1938.
-His main concern was now with the problems that had developed for the existing international system. the following year to the Labour Party NEC to address the probleminternational functionalism The immediate priority was that of replacing the system of sovereign states with a new form of international government but, functionalism, it seemed, would have to wait.
+Laski’s ideas regarding international functionalism were not mentioned in the new introductory chapter to A Grammar of Politics in 1938.
+His main concern was now with the problems that had developed for the existing international system.
+A plan he offered the following year to the Labour Party NEC to address the problem still did not mention international functionalism.
+The immediate priority was that of replacing the system of sovereign states with a new form of international government but, functionalism, it seemed, would have to wait.

-Laski offered his proposal to the Labour NEC just after the National government in the United Kingdom had avert war with Germany by pledging to defend Poland against Hitler’s aggression.
+Laski offered his proposal to the Labour NEC just after the National government in the United Kingdom had attempted to avert war with Germany by pledging to defend Poland against Hitler’s aggression.
 Laski was aware, however, that the crisis was by no means over and that war with Germany was likely.
 The National government had allowed the crisis to deepen by appeasing Hitler before eventually stating its guarantee for Poland.
 The League’s principle of collective security had clearly failed as sovereign states had continued to engage in power politics.
 To avert a major war, Laski believed that urgent and far-reaching change was necessary.
 The British Labour Party should thus declare that the whole principle of national sovereignty would need to go.
 This would require the conditions which impelled states to maintain that principle to be changed.
 Labour should thus propose a union of all European states which would commit to the following actions.

 I, to pool their sovereignties; II, to maintain the democratic form of government; III, to guarantee…the essential civil liberties of their peoples; IV, to pool their defence forces for the purpose of mutual security; V, to plan their collective economic life on the basis of a common currency and a customs union; VI, to arrange for the rapid transfer to national ownership of the vital instruments of production with reasonable compensation to existing owners; VII, to internationalise within the union the ownership of colonies…(a) to safeguard native rights and (b) to develop colonies as rapidly as possible…[so] they may become self-governing entities within the union; VIII, to provide by way of loan for a great scheme of international public works…[in] the transition from a war to a peace economy; IX, to develop a common international policy in conjunction with such non-European powers as are prepared to accept these principles.